 I have found no evidence for the dress of the rifle company.

 Again, evidence seems thinner for this period.
 A monochrome silhouette by William Hamlet, sold by Ellison Fine Art, has been identified as an unknown officer of the regiment, probably by the red rose on the epaulette, while the oval belt plate is clearly the type discussed under the previous embodiment, above.
+(However, Paul Bantick has observed that the tones of the coat and facings do not suggest scarlet and dark blue respectively, which is a good point.)
 The paired buttons match the previous arrangements for officers.
 This is said to have been painted at Weymouth, which might tie it to 1805-06.
 The coat is unlaced, with twist loops to the buttons on lapels and collar.
 The hat feather is white over red.
 The crowned star on the epaulette indicates a full colonel, and though the identification must be tentative, the profile is at least compatible with the features of Thomas Stanley as in the Northcote painting, above.
 The red rose was authorised as a badge on colours in late 1803 (see below).

 Identified, but in some ways more puzzling, is the stormily romantic portrait by John Hoppner of Major Charles Lutwidge, dated to 1805 by McKannand (1963).
 Hoppner died in 1810, but I’m not sure how secure the 1805 dating might be; I’d suggest later.
 The scarlet coat has unlaced dark blue facings, with gilt buttons and epaulettes, and a narrow black waist belt is worn, with a gilt lions’ heads and snake buckle.
 However, the buttons appear to be spaced singly, and there seem to be none on the cuffs or collar.
 This can be compared with Cowper’s minimal description of a coat, dated by him to 1811, in the KORR Museum, said to be “swallow-tail”, with ten buttons on each lapel, equidistant, with twist loops four inches long at the top, diminishing to three inches at the bottom.
 The best we can say for lack of clearer evidence is that at some point during this period the spacing of buttons on officers’ coats and jackets was made single, consistent with that of the other ranks.